 - Synthesis of theory and application through interdisciplinary communication and practical experience.

-Students may enter the environmental studies curriculum through any of several different introductory courses reflecting the many disciplines underpinning environmental study.
+Students may enter the environmental and sustainability studies curriculum through any of several different introductory courses reflecting the many disciplines underpinning environmental study.
 Students follow a progression of coursework, in concert with their second major, that promotes a balanced and sophisticated appreciation of environmental issues from a combined physical science, social science and humanities perspective.

 Students must take at least one course from each of the principle domains.
 Some domains may have only one option at present, but each domain is flexible and intellectually adaptive.
 The environmental studies faculty may include new courses, or appropriate topic courses, as substitutes as they become available.